API Integration

 The Hum API provides a comprehensive set of endpoints for discovering available internet service providers, plans, and pricing at any address in the United States.

-The integration process follows these key steps:
+The integration process is straightforward:

 - Create a session with the service address

-- Display plans to your users
+- Display available plans to your users

 Below is a detailed walkthrough of the integration process: